-Beyond the Stick
+Beyond the Stick Cane handles design challenge

 This Short Advanced Programme (SAP) is integrated into the RUN-EU Students Week, hosted by Polytechnic University of Cávado and Ave (IPCA) and jointly coordinated with the Technological University of the Shannon: Midlands Midwest (TUS).
 During the week, students will work in international teams to address real-world challenges through innovative, practical activities.
 On Friday, participants are also invited to take part in the RUN-EU General Assembly, joining the wider RUN-EU community in transforming our regions together.